figment/sims4exmod/README.md

 	  There are better ways of doing logging that do not interfere with others but this is a quick and dirty example.

+	### ex/scripts/ex/reloader.py
+      This module tries to manage the reloading of source code and tracks all imports and exports.

+	### ex/scripts/ex/utils.py
+	  If you use "from ex.utils import *" then it will replace the print function with one that will output to the ex/logs/ex.log file.

+	  This allows some local logging for this mod until there is a better set of hooks for logging consistently in the game.

 	### Notes
   	  When you type ex.reload in the cheat console (CTRL+SHIFT+C) when in game,